Deep Dive tips and tricks to get certified: Step-by-step tutorials, videos, practice exams.

 DEFINITION: Tool use is also known as function calling, refers to the ability to extend/enhance Claude’s functionality by defining and invoking external tools or functions.
 Examples are send_mail() and send_sms_message().
 Tool use is about Claude calling defined functions to accomplish tasks.
 Tools allow us to write code that can perform specific tasks or computations that Claude wouldn’t be able to do otherwise.

 Claude can be given access to a set of predefined tools that it can invoke at any point.
+Default tools:

 Claude’s AskUserQuestion tool can be invoked used to produce a detailed specification document for spec-based development with a prompt such as: “read this @SPEC.md and interview me in detail using the AskUserQuestionTool about anything: technical implementation, UI & UX, concerns, tradeoffs, etc. but make sure the questions are not obvious.
 Be very in-depth and continue interviewing until it’s complete, then write the spec to the file.”